sjentsch/lsjDocs/_pages/Ch14_ANOVA2_03.rst

 -----------

-The effect size calculation for a factorial ANOVA is pretty similar to those used in One-Way ANOVA (see Section `Effect size <Ch13_ANOVA_04.html#effect-size>`__).
+The effect size calculation for a factorial ANOVA is pretty similar to those used in One-Way ANOVA (see section :doc:`Effect size <Ch13_ANOVA_04>`).
-Specifically, we can
-use η² (eta-squared) as a simple way to measure how big the overall effect is for any particular term.
+Specifically, we can use η² (eta-squared) as a simple way to measure how big the overall effect is for any particular term.
 As before, η² is defined by dividing the sum of squares associated with that term by the total sum of squares.
 For instance, to determine the size of the main effect of Factor A, we would use the following formula:

 | η² = SS\ :sub:`A` / SS\ :sub:`T`